 The clan’s presence within the border region, guarantees the group the use of illegal corridors that not only serve for the movement of group members, but also for criminal activities on Colombian soil.
-Colombian authorities have identified criminal activities attributed to the organization in several parts of the country, including Bogotá, Ibagué, Barranquilla, Santa Marta and Cartagena, where the presence of los Meleán is linked to extortion, vendettas, prostitution and microtrafficking.
+Colombian authorities have identified criminal activities attributed to the organization in several parts of the country, including Bogotá, Ibagué, Barranquilla, Santa Marta and Cartagena, where the presence of the Meleán is linked to extortion, vendettas, prostitution and microtrafficking.

 Allies and Enemies

-The group has maintained its greatest number of feuds with the Los Leal megabanda against whom they are currently disputing control of revenue streams and strategic areas within several municipalities located in the area surrounding Lake Maracaibo.
+The group has maintained its greatest number of feuds with the Leal megabanda against whom they are currently disputing control of revenue streams and strategic areas within several municipalities located in the area surrounding Lake Maracaibo.

-Evidence of this rivalry is the ongoing conflict with Erick Alberto Parra Mendoza, alias “Yeico Masacre,” an ally of Los Leal with a presence in the municipalities of Santa Rita and Cabimas.
+Evidence of this rivalry is the ongoing conflict with Erick Alberto Parra Mendoza, alias "Yeico Masacre," an ally of the Leal with a presence in the municipalities of Santa Rita and Cabimas.
 Said rivalry has expanded into several territories within Colombia, including Barranquilla, Ibagué, Santa Marta and Bogotá, where authorities have reported at least 12 armed clashes between the two groups.

 Additionally, local and national authorities have become enemies of the Meleán.
-Omar Prieto, elected governor of Zulia state in 2017, has employed the help of regional security forces to directly pursue members of the organization, in a scenario that has directly involved Prieto and Los Leal.
+Omar Prieto, elected governor of Zulia state in 2017, has employed the help of regional security forces to directly pursue members of the organization, in a scenario that has directly involved Prieto and the Leal.